ravenwr/concurrency/README.md

 #### Windows threads:

-    Chosen by microsoft to implement low-level threads against other threads..
+    Chosen by microsoft to implement low-level threads against other threads

 #### Daemonizing threads: